safe-global/safe-wallet-web/README.md

 ## How to run the e2e tests

 We're using DETOX for e2e.
-Before run the tests script, you shuold first install DETOX by following this steps bellow:
+Before run the tests script, you should first install DETOX by following this steps bellow:

 ### 1. install DETOX cli: